cloudmesh/technologies/chapters/tech/titan-db.md

 | keywords | NoSQL        |

-Titan [:o: ref missing ] is a graph database that can be optimized for storage and query of graphs that can contain hundreds of billions of edges and vertices that are spread across multiple machine clusters.
+Titan [@fa18-523-52-titan] is a graph database that can be optimized for storage and query of graphs that can contain hundreds of billions of edges and vertices that are spread across multiple machine clusters.
 This multiple machine cluster that can support many concurrent users in real time.
 Its main integration